 We are in full communion with Rome and His Holiness Pope Francis is our Prime Shepherd.
 His Beatitude Joseph Absi is the Head of our Synod of Bishops and the Patriarch of our Melkite Church.
 Most Reverend Nicholas Samra is our Bishop, Head and Father of our Eparchy, the Diocese of Newton, USA.
-Father Peter Boutros is our Pastor, Deacon Marion Rimmer and Deacon Zyad Abyad are our serving Deacons.
+Very Rev. Peter Boutros is our Pastor, Deacon Marion Rimmer and Deacon Zyad Abyad are our serving Deacons.

 The Melkite Church is a descendant of the Church of Antioch where the disciples “… were for the first time called Christians".
 (Acts 11:26) We are part of the one, holy, catholic and apostolic Church and at the same time not Roman.
 That means that our two churches share the same faith.
 Members of one church may participate in the sacraments of the other.
 Roman Catholics attending the Divine Liturgy (Mass) at St. John of the Desert, for example, fulfill their Sunday obligation.

 While many of the churches of Europe received their faith from the Apostles through the Apostolic Church of Rome, we received our faith directly from the Apostles themselves.

 The Melkite Church follows the Tradition of the Byzantine Christianity.
 Participation in the life of the Church through the Divine Liturgy, the Holy Mysteries (Sacraments), prayer and fasting, the common life of loving service to one another and the support of the community are the tenets of our Christianity.
 A person participates in the Divine Life and gains holiness that Our Blessed Savior came to give us.